 The Scope of this Document

-This document describes the interfaces relevant to six of the seven BSC Service Systems.
+This document describes the interfaces relevant to five of the seven BSC Service Systems (and some interfaces relating to a sixth).
 The interfaces relating to the Funds Administration Agent service are described separately in the FAA Interface Definition and Design.
 The services within the scope of this document are: